yookoala/cjparser/README.md

     ./build.sh

-And things will be handled for you.
+And a database file named "cangjie.db" will be generated in the "data" folder

 ***